Blog - Page 32 of 34 - FLI Investors

 *The forecast provided above is based on the reasonable beliefs of First Long Island Investors, LLC and is not a guarantee of future performance.
 Actual results may differ materially.
 Past performance statistics may not be indicative of future results.

-Disclaimer: The views expressed are the views of Robert D. Rosenthal through the period ending September 30, 2011, and are subject to change at any time based on market and other conditions.
+Disclaimer: The views expressed are the views of Robert D. Rosenthal and Ralph F. Palleschi through the period ending March 31, 2012, and are subject to change at any time based on market and other conditions.
 This is not an offer or solicitation for the purchase or sale of any security and should not be construed as such.
 References to specific securities and issuers are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations to purchase or sell such securities.